timflutre/PlantBreedGame/README.md

 # Installation

+## Dependencies

+Before using this game, you need R as well as various packages, listed in the file `src/dependencies.R`.

 ## Locally on your computer

 Retrieve the Shiny application, by [downloading](https://github.com/timflutre/PlantSelBreedGame/archive/master.zip) it as a ZIP archive (then unzip it and rename the directory):